awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants privileges to users and user groups to add data consumers to a datashare\.
 This privilege is required to enable the particular consumer \(account or namespace\) to access the datashare from their clusters\.
 The consumer can be the same or a different AWS account, with the same or a different cluster namespace as specified by a globally unique identifier \(GUID\)\.

 ON DATASHARE *datashare\_name*   <a name="grant-datashare"></a>
 Grants the specified privileges on the referenced datashare\.
+For information about consumer access control granularity, see [Sharing data at different levels in Amazon Redshift](granularity.md)\.

 USAGE
 When USAGE is granted to a consumer account or namespace within the same account, the specific consumer account or namespace within the account can access the datashare and the objects of the datashare in read\-only fashion\.